neonevm/neon-evm.docs/docs/composability/sdk_solana_native.md

    Specify how much of the source token to convert.

 4. **Sign with Solana Wallet**
-   The swap transaction is signed by the Solana wallet, but runs on Neon.
+   The swap transaction is signed by the Solana wallet but runs on Neon.

 5. **Execute Swap via Neon DEX**
    The transaction interacts with a DEX (e.g., CPMM pool) on Neon.